ldci/redCV/README.md

 *red -u -c FileName -> creates a specific LibRT*

 *then just red -c FileName -> Faster compilation*
+### NEW OCTOBER 4 2017

+General update for Red 0.6.3

+New samples for distance maps

+Documentation is updated

 ### NEW JULY 4 2017
 Added rcvContourArea function and new samples